-Jesse has shared stages with Pete Seeger, Claudia Schmidt, Kim and Reggie Harris, Brother Sun, Zoe Mulford, Yasmin Williams, Bob Franke, Ken Whiteley, Pat Humphries, Magpie, Erica Wheeler, Sonia disappear fear, Lee Murdock, Ted Ramirez, Hot Soup, The Ronstadt Generations, Jon Carroll, Ruthie & the Wranglers, Karen Collins, Carey Creed, Joe Uehlein, Patty Reese, In Process and many others.
+Jesse has shared stages with Pete Seeger, Claudia Schmidt, Kim and Reggie Harris, Brother Sun, Zoe Mulford, Yasmin Williams, Bob Franke, Ken Whiteley, Pat Humphries, Magpie, Erica Wheeler, Sonia disappear fear, Ben Tousley, Lee Murdock, Ted Ramirez, Hot Soup, The Ronstadt Generations, Jon Carroll, Ruthie & the Wranglers, Karen Collins, Carey Creed, Joe Uehlein, Patty Reese, In Process and many others.

 Jesse says, "Since my youngest days music has fed me in the deeps and healed my quirky soul.
 It is a joy beyond wonder to have become a channel of healing for others through the singing and playing of songs.
 Bernice Reagon of the black women’s acapella group Sweet Honey in the Rock tells us that it was the singing that gave Civil Rights activists of the 1960’s the courage to face the firehoses and the attack dogs.
 I’ve experienced another form of that profound musical power to en-courage while singing in hospitals and hospices and prisons and on dementia units and with the seekers, the heartbroken and the down and out of all walks of life."